 I studied Mathematics and Art at a local liberal arts college, Kalamazoo College, on a full ride scholarship (Heyl and National Merit).
 After graduating, I used my self-taught Photoshop and desktop publishing skills to land my first “real” job as the art director of a small software company in the north part of the state.
 It was there I discovered that I wasn’t cut out for ad work and I rapidly moved into pre-press, switching jobs to a service bureau in Grand Rapids.
 I made my living in that trade for twenty years, more time than I ever expected to.
 I’m now a employed as a technical director at the Third Floor, in Los Angeles, CA.

 Fast forwarding to the present day, I work daily with many different art programs: Maya, ZBrush, Photoshop, Illustrator, ArtRage, etc. My work revolves around the fabrication and animation of three-dimensional puppets.
-I’ve spent extensive time learning the many facets of this craft, from sculptural and functional modeling (topology), to rigging setup, to animation and performance, as well as rendering, shading, and compositing.
+I’ve spent extensive time learning the many facets of this craft, from sculptural and functional modeling (topology), rigging, animation and performance, as well as rendering, shading, and compositing.
 In addition, I hold a Masters of Computer Science at WMU with a focus on parallel computation and machine learning, as well as a Bachelors of Arts in Mathematics and Studio Art.